Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘He called on Winchester to cut its ties and develop twinning arrangements with towns in the Third World.’

 - ‘It is always good to hear from people who are outraged by the suffering of the Third World.’

 - ‘The Green Party would be open to trade rules that actually do help people in the Third World.’

-First applied in the 1950s by French commentators who used tiers monde to distinguish the developing countries from the capitalist and Communist blocs.
+Translation of French tiers monde first used in the 1950s to distinguish the developing countries from the capitalist and communist blocs.